PhilipDaniels/gpx_simplifier/README.md

 * `--metres=NN` - simplify the output file by applying the RDP algorithm with an accurancy of NN metres.
 10 is a good value (see below for some estimates of reduction sizes).
-* `--join` - joins all the input files together, producing a one file with a single track.
+* `--join` - joins all the input files together, producing one file with a single track.
 The name of the first file is used to derive the name of the output file.